Crisp, refreshing Vegan Greek Chopped Salad with a garbanzo bean protein boost and tangy vinegar-oregano dressing! (Vegan, gluten-free, oil-free)

-I can’t even tell you how many times I’ve made this Greek Chopped Salad.
-It’s so crisp, refreshing, and flavorful.
-Plus an added protein boost from the garbanzo beans that leaves me pleasantly filled and satisfied.
+This is my take on a Greek chopped salad and I can’t even tell you how many times I’ve made it.
+It’s so crisp, refreshing, flavorful, and perfect for summer.
+(Plus there’s an added protein boost from the garbanzo beans!)
 And I love how fast it comes together.
 The red wine vinegar-oregano dressing takes under a minute, then you just chop up the veggies, toss it all together, and do a face plant right in the center of the bowl.
-Errr… I mean eat it gracefully with a spoon 😉
+I mean… eat it gracefully with a spoon 😉

 Plus, it also makes an amazing make-ahead dish for take-along lunches, picnics, potlucks or summer get-togethers.
 Since the flavors get better with time, you can easily make it a day ahead of time so it’s ready to go.
-Hope you enjoy!
+Hope you enjoy as well!

 PS – come join The Garden Grazer on Instagram and share a picture if you make or adapt this!
 I love seeing your recreations.
 (Or leave a review/star rating below if you give it a try – your feedback is very appreciated!)